 We also cover how to update your Mac with the more minor updates to the operating system that Apple issues throughout the year at the bottom of this article: If it's just an update to the current version of the macOS you need to install jump to this section: Install an update to macOS

 If you want to know how to update your apps on your Mac, read this: How to update all your Mac apps.

-Apple suggests that you should have 20GB of free space on your Mac's drive before you install macOS Mojave - although you may not need that much.
-The Yosemite installer was 5.16GB, for example, but you'll also need to allow some room for temporary files.
+Apple suggests that you should have 20GB of free space on your Mac's drive before you install a new version of macOS - although you may not need that much.

 You should also make sure that your Mac is completely healthy before installing a big update to the system.